-A non-performing loan is an exposure where a specific credit impairment is raised, where the credit quality has declined significantly, or an obligation is past due for more than 90 days.
+A non-performing loan is an exposure where the credit quality has declined significantly, or an obligation is past due for more than 90 days.
 An obligation is past due when the borrower has failed to honour it at the point when it fell due.